deltasoftsrl/deltasoftsrl.github.io/index.md

 ### Our Products

-[Easypik] (easypik.app) is a smart dismissal solution for school districts, private schools, and daycare facilities.
+[Easypik](easypik.app) is a smart dismissal solution for school districts, private schools, and daycare facilities.

 ### Contact Us